Arbiter

 What it Does

 In hardware designs, it’s very common to share a hardware device between multiple clients.
-If the device can only handle on transaction at a time, we need an arbiter to decide which client gets to use it.
+If the device can only handle one transaction at a time, we need an arbiter to decide which client gets to use it.

 The Arbiter asserts grant0 to grant access to the first client, and it asserts grant1 to grant access to the second.
 But Arbiter never asserts both at the same time.